jobsonpvarghese/capstone-project-daily-finance-tracker/README.md

 - Dark Theme

 # Specs
-- This project will be built using React Native - CLI and TypeScript
+- This project will be built using React Native - CLI and Javascript
 - User itself is the source of data.
 - This application targets both android as well as iOS platforms.
 - In this application, the users can add their own tags to sort out their daily expense.